green-code-initiative/ecoCode-android/android-plugin/RULES.md

 # Android-specific Rules

 Android-specific rules rely on a multi-scope scanning, including Java source files, Xml files, Gradle files, and more generally the project structure.
+The complete list is [accessible here](https://github.com/cnumr/best-practices-mobile).

 ### 🍃 Environment

-The set of rules comes from the detailed [Energy Smells catalog](https://olegoaer.perso.univ-pau.fr/android-energy-smells/).
 3/4 of them have been already implemented in the plugin.
 Table of unimplemented rules below:

 | # | **Rule Name**      |     **Scanner**     |      **Observation**     |
 |---|:----------------|:-------------:|:-------------:|